mhweiner/kizu/README.md

 - No special configuration needed, and no plugins to install.
 - Works great with [c8](https://github.com/bcoe/c8) for code coverage.
 - Handles compilation errors gracefully.

+### **✨ Powerful `assert.equal()` - One Assertion to Rule Them All**
+The `assert.equal()` method is incredibly versatile and handles most of your testing needs:

+- **Primitive comparison**: Numbers, strings, booleans, null, undefined
+- **Deep object equality**: Compares nested objects, arrays, Maps, and Sets
+- **RegExp pattern matching**: Test string values against RegExp patterns in the expected value
+- **Mixed comparisons**: Combine exact values and RegExp patterns in the same object
+- **Visual diffs**: Beautiful, detailed output when assertions fail
+- **Type safety**: Full TypeScript support with proper type checking

+Note: `assert.equal()` compares values by value (deep equality), not by reference.

+This single assertion method eliminates the need for multiple specialized assertion methods or complex mocking while providing powerful, flexible testing capabilities.

 ## Quick Examples